mrmilu/pwmm/readme.md

 It is my first program in GO and I have make it rushed, so less complaints and more PR's!!

 ## install
-You can clone this repo, install go and build it or you can download the linux precompiled binary.
+You can clone this repo, install go and build it or you can download [the linux / mac precompiled binary](https://github.com/mrmilu/pwmm/releases/tag/v0.0.1).

 ## how to use